GetUnblock/sdk-javascript/README.md

 ---
 title: System Development Kit - Javascript
-excerpt: Custom SDK for the Unblock API, covers all aspects of a user lifecycle
+excerpt: GetUnblock SDK is a JS library for interacting with Unblock APIs
 ---

-# Software development kit (SDK) - Javascript

-GetUnblock SDK is a JS library for dealing with getunblock API

 ## Installation